Jenna Dewan Tatum & Channing Tatum Will Reunite For The First Time Since

 While Jenna took a hopeful tone about the possible reunion, Channing took the opportunity to all but officially confirm it by saying, "It's almost a probability.
 It's not even a chance it [won't].
 It's just about when I can actually get a chance to get in shape to do it."

 So there you have it.
-Sometimes dreams come true, and your favorite dancing duo tease a Step Up reunion.
+Sometimes dreams come true, and your favourite dancing duo tease a Step Up reunion.

 Advertisement